ikthedar/reworkd-AgentGPT/.github/CONTRIBUTING.md

 Thank you once again for your interest in contributing to AgentGPT.
 We look forward to collaborating with you and creating an even better project together!

+## Ikthedar's Contribution
+Start setting up the repo on local machine.